Barrett Lyon: Netography

+Lyon was the CEO of his startup Netography, until intrusion detection pioneer and creator of Snort, Martin Roesch was appointed in August 2022.
+Roesch as CEO and chair of the Board, Lyon as Chief Architect, and co-founder Dan Murphy as CTO, then raised $45M from Andreessen Horowitz and SYN Ventures.

 DoS investigation

 Lyon has been called a hero for his work tracking Russian denial of service attack extortion groups.
 His work has been featured around the globe and is featured in the book Fatal System Error.
 He provided details and helped coordinate with multinational law enforcement groups which resulted in the capture of Ivan Maksakov, Alexander Petrov, and Denis Stepanov.
-The three men were at the heart of an extortion ring which was extorting money from banks, Internet casinos, and other web based businesses.
+The three men were at the heart of an extortion ring which was extorting money from banks, Internet casinos, and other web-based businesses.
 Reported damages caused by Maksakov, Petrov, and Stenanov range in the tens of millions of dollars.
 On October 8, 2007, Maksakov, Petrov, Stenanov were found guilty and sentenced to eight years in prison in the Russian Federation with a 100,000 ruble penalty.
+Lyon also appeared on NPR’s Fresh Air with Terry Gross.

 Business interests

 After leaving Prolexic, Lyon co-founded of BitGravity, a content delivery network and served as its chief technology officer.
-BitGravity focuses on providing content delivery for rich media sources.
-While at BitGravity, to lessen billing confusion regarding the definition of a GigaByte, Lyon defined an accepted billing amount, coined as the BarretByte.
+BitGravity was founded to provide scaled video content to replace traditional TV.
+Its early customers included YouTube, ABC, NBC, CBS, and Fox.
+While at BitGravity, to lessen billing confusion regarding the definition of a gigabyte, Lyon defined an accepted billing amount, coined as the BarretByte.

 Lyon left BitGravity in June 2009.
 BitGravity was acquired in January 2011 by Tata Communications.